- Offers are generally based on grades achieved in three A levels (or equivalent).

-Standard offer of A*AA (or equivalent) across three subjects.
+- Standard offer: A*AA (or equivalent) across three subjects.

-Alternative offer of AAA (or equivalent) across three subjects plus an A in the EPQ, A in the Individual Project component of the Welsh Baccalaureate Skills Challenge Certificate.
+- Alternative offer: AAA (or equivalent) across three subjects plus an A in the EPQ or the Individual Project component of the Welsh Baccalaureate Skills Challenge Certificate.

 - If the stream you are interested in contains Biology, Chemistry, Maths or Physics then these subjects are required at A level/Higher level.

 - For some streams this means there are three required subjects e.g. Biology-Chemistry and Maths needs all three at A level/higher level

 - For some streams it means there are two required subjects and your third subject can be anything apart from excluded subjects (listed above)

 - For some streams there is only one required subject, in this case you must have a second science subject from Biology, Chemistry, Environmental Science/Studies, Geography, Geology, Maths, Physics or Psychology.
 Your third subject can be anything apart from excluded subjects (listed above).

 - Note for IB students - if Maths is a required subject for a stream it needs to be Maths Analysis and Approaches, For streams that do not require Maths as a subject then Maths Application and Interpretation does count as a science subject.

 - Streams are formally chosen in early September before you arrive.
 If you are unsure which streams you are eligible for please contact us.